Connor Joe Player Props: Pirates vs. Reds

-Connor Joe -- batting .342 with five doubles, two triples, a home run, five walks and four RBI in his past 10 games -- will be in action for the Pittsburgh Pirates against the Cincinnati Reds, with Luke Weaver on the mound, on April 20 at 6:35 PM ET.
+After going 1-for-3 with a home run and three RBI in his last game, Connor Joe and the Pittsburgh Pirates take on the Cincinnati Reds (who will hand the ball to Graham Ashcraft) at 6:35 PM ET on Friday.

-He racked up three hits (going 3-for-5 with a double and an RBI) in his most recent appearance against the Rockies.
+He collected three RBI (going 1-for-3 with a home run) in his previous game against the Reds.

 Connor Joe Game Info & Props vs. the Reds